Ollie-Anderson/--OUTDATED--__Milestone-Project-1/README.md

 ## Resolved

 * {24/05/22} ###### **Z-Index Display Issue on Homepage Slideshow** ###### {28/05/22}
+  * attempted slideshow on homepage section previews were displaying on top of sticky header and footer elements, obscuring the content of said elements.
   * easy fix with z-index on header but I would like to find the cause of the issue if possible.
-  * fixed with z index
+  * couldn't find the cause, fixed by giving both the slideshow, and header and footer elements hierarchal z-index values
-  * The slideshow element that was causing the issue was eventually removed due to scroll margin issues and redesign of the sections
+  * The slideshow element that was causing the issue was eventually removed due to scroll margin issues and redesign of the sections.

 * {24/05/22} ###### **Scroll Margin Issue With Slideshow Functionality** ######{02/06/22}
-  * Removed
+  * the slides on the homepage sections are created in pure CSS (no externally sourced JavaScript) using ID links to scroll horizontally within the section.
+However, the scroll-margin-top property is not affecting the way they scroll, causing the page to scroll behind the header when the arrows are clicked.
+  * Feature removed.
+I couldn't fix the issue

+* {12/06/22} ###### **Overlapping Text on Homepage Section Descriptions** ###### {12/06/22}
+  * when testing and designing my site for device responsiveness, I end up with overflowing text at certain points.
+By design I can find no easy solution to the issues without creating a large number of media queries and potential height based media queries for the more unusually sized devices.
+  * This issue was first discovered when transferring from my desktop PC to my surface 2 in 1.
+The unusual tablet ratio caused certain media queries to trigger but the text was not displaying in a clean way.
+  * fixed by creating automatic y-overflow behaviour allowing me to keep readable font sizes without sacrificing content.
+  * Not sure how I feel about sub scrolling sections on my homepage but it's more elegant than having either wasted space or missing text.

 ## Unresolved